-Too Much Government Debt Hurts the Economy … But Too Much Private Debt KILLS It
+Too Much Government Debt May or May Not Hurt the Economy … But Too Much Private Debt KILLS It

 The National Bureau of Economic Research has published a new paper analyzing 138 years of economic history in 14 advanced economies, which proves that high levels of private debt cause severe recessions.